 Now that you have 10 capable solutions, the price of getting your freight to Cincinnati dwindles significantly as truckers recognize their competition and price their services accordingly.

-2. Supplying The Capacity Needed Without Paying FTL Prices
+3. Supplying The Capacity Needed Without Paying FTL Prices

 Full-length (48-53 foot) flatbed and step-deck trailers can be pricey, especially if you need to book the entirety of a trailer but don’t have the supply of goods to fill it.

-As such, using the capacity of a hot shot trailer where applicable will save you the cost of paying for an entire truck, tractor and semi-truck driver.
-Since hot shot drivers don’t shoulder the cost of owning and maintaining a tractor —and the poor fuel efficiency that comes with driving a class 8 semi and pulling a 53-foot trailer— they’re able to offer their services at more cost-effective rates.
+Since hot shot drivers don’t have the cost of owning and maintaining a tractor — and the poor fuel efficiency that comes with driving a class-8 semi and pulling a 53-foot trailer — they’re able to offer their services at more cost-effective rates.

-2. Greater Visibility
+4. Greater Visibility

 Sometimes, when sharing the trailer space of a larger trailer, shippers aren’t able to adequately track their freight’s transit progress and touchpoints.
 This can lead to costly delays when receivers aren’t prepared for a shipment’s arrival or are left in the lurch when shipments show up late.

-Visibility is an important cog in the creation of a smooth supply chain and sharing trailer space with other shippers can often hinder load-tracking capabilities.
+Visibility is an important cog in the creation of a smooth supply chain, and sharing trailer space with other shippers can often hinder load-tracking capabilities.

 Hot shot trucking removes these barriers as each shipment has a dedicated truck, trailer and driver motivated to provide their service at the highest level to a single shipper.

-3. Ability to Meet Tight Timeframes
+5. Ability to Meet Tight Timeframes

 When the deadline for delivery is quickly approaching and the freight your customer is waiting for needs transportation, look no further than hot shot trucking.